kirbysayshi/fnhelp/README.md

 More Details
 ------------

 fnhelp is a function that will `toString` another function and then do minimal parsing to grab the comments.
 By default it returns the first set of comments it finds.
-If given a single or second truthy argument, it will return _all_ the comments it finds in the function.
+If given a single non-function or second truthy argument, it will return _all_ the comments it finds in the function.

 By default, fnhelp supports the following styles of comments: